Cardenaz/williamcardenas.com/content/posts/landau.md

 **The paper "ON THE THEORY OF THE SPECTRA OF DIATOMIC MOLECULES" was written right after matrix mechanics.
 Spectroscopy of diatomic molecules had a well developed empirical band theory but needed a proper foundation in QM.**

-*What did Landau accomplish?
-Showing that QM can fully reproduce the rotational-vibrational spectra and field effects of diatomic molecules, grounding an empirical band theory in rigorous QM principles.*

 Now, is this paper the first sign of his geometric reductionism?

-Just barely getting through the first page I noticed that it takes quite a toll on your working memory and crow.
-Skill issue.

 #### Step 1 - Transforming the H in order to reduce the problem to 1D